Manali-Leh Himalayan Epic Tour

 • Ride yourself into cycling folklore as you take on one of the riding world’s ultimate challenges

-• Enjoy Ladakh’s famed hospitality, homely food and fun-loving way of life.
+• Enjoy Ladakh’s famed hospitality, homely food, and fun-loving way of life

 Key Info

-Group Size: 4-10
+• Group Size: 4-10

-Flights: In/Out New Delhi
+• Flights: In/Out New Delhi

-Average Daily Ride: 61Km
+• Average Daily Ride: 61 km

-Vehicle Support: 100%
+• Vehicle Support: 100%

-Day 3: Mandi-Manali.
-It’s a 5-Hour scenic bus ride to the gateway to the Himalayan getaway of Manali (2020m).
-Bike build/ briefing and plenty of time to explore Manali’s famed colourful bazaars and temple.
+Day 2: Mandi-Manali.It’s a 4 -Hour scenic to the gateway to the Himalayan getaway of Manali (2020m).
+Bike build and plenty of time to explore Manali’s famed colourful bazaars and temple.
 Overnight Manali.

 Day 9: Sarchu-Pang (80km).
 Today is definitely one for the climbers.
-It’s a steady 32km across the Sarchu Plains before the climbing starts in earnest at the Gata Loops, a series of 21 hairpin bends, and then on to the top of our first pass, the Nakli La at (4948m) With a short respite down to Whiskey Nallay it’s another pedal spinner up to the Lachalung La (5059m) crossing the Zanskar Range and down through incredible rock formations to our overnight camp Pang.
+It’s a steady 32km across the Sarchu Plains before the climbing starts in earnest at the Gata Loops, a series of 21 hairpin bends, and then on to the top of our first pass, the Nakli La at (4948m) With a short respite down to Whiskey Nallay it’s another pedal spinner up to the Lachalung La (5059m) crossing the Zanskar Range and down through incredible rock formations to our overnight stay at Pang.

 Day 10: Pang-Tsokar Lake (55km).
 Morning starts with a heart thumping 8km climb to the Mori Plains (4778m) and Rupshu, the waterless high altitude desert plain of the Tibetan Plateau, home to the hardy Changpas; tent dwelling Tibetan nomads who graze flocks of sheep and yaks in this endless landscape.
 A few more hours pedaling takes us to Tsokar Lake and our camp for the night near Pongunagu.
 Tsokar means ‘white lake’, and there are white salt deposits ringing the water.
 Look out for the ‘kiang’, the wild asses which roam the surrounding hills.

 Day 11: Tsokar Lake-Lato (72km).
-Another great pass lies ahead as we make our way over the mighty Taglang La which, at 5350m, affords unbelievable views of both the Himalaya and the Karakorum Mountains.
+Another great pass lies ahead as we make our way over the mighty Tanglang La which, at 5350m, affords unbelievable views of both the Himalaya and the Karakorum Mountains.
 From the top it’s a belter of a descent through fields of barley and potatoes before reaching our hotel at Lato.

 Day 14: Leh-Khardungla Pass-Leh (78km).
-Legs refreshed its time for perhaps the greatest challenge of the trip the ride to the Khardung La (5602m) which lays claim to be the highest motorable road pass in the world.
+Legs refreshed its time for perhaps the greatest challenge of the trip the ride to the Khardung La (5602m) which lays claim to be ono the highest road pass in the world.
 Outlandish views are a constant as we climb and climb again to what feels like the roof of the world.

 Day 15: Leh-Delhi.
 An early morning transfer to Leh airport for the dramatic flight across the Himalaya back to Delhi.
 Time for a stroll around Delhi and it’s famed historical sites.